 Best business Chromebook Android Central 2021

-The best Chromebook for business isn't always the best Chromebook for everyone — we often need more powerful specs for Linux applications or longer-lasting machines that will make the most of your IT budget — but thankfully there's some great Chromebooks out there for when you need to get to work.
+The best business Chromebook isn't always the best Chromebook for everyone — we often need more powerful specs for Linux applications or longer-lasting machines that will make the most of your IT budget — but thankfully there are some great Chromebooks out there for when you need to get to work.
 Whether you need a big screen for your multi-tasking or a durable little laptop to take from meeting to meeting, there's a model here for everyone!
 If you want the best of all worlds, I recommend going with the Acer Chromebook Spin 713, a powerful Project Athena Chromebook with a gorgeous 2K screen — and a 3:2 aspect ratio for better productivity — and all the ports you need including HDMI.

 - Best on a Budget: Lenovo Chromebook Flex 5

 - Best Business Chromebook For Typing: Google Pixelbook Go